SamuelCastr0/TCC-backend/README.md

 ## Setup your database in the application

-After creating the database you must go to "/TCC/settings.py" and changes the DATABASE config according to what you created
+After creating the database you must go to "/TCC/settings.py" and change the DATABASE config according to what you created

 Exemple: